 Cuba Tourist Card + Visa

 What do you need to travel to Cuba as an American?
 It might feel complicated, but it's not too bad.
 You need a passport plus medical insurance, a general license, and a tourist card if you're traveling from the US.
 Here's our guide to navigating the Cuban Tourist Card and Visa requirements.
-(For more information on the other things you'll need, go here.)
+For more information on the other things you'll need, go here.
+And for the latest updates on Cuba travel policies, check our 2017 Update.
+The new policy announced by President Trump in June 2017 does not affect the Tourist Card requirement.

 Here's what you'll need to enter Cuba for a short trip or vacation, broken down by country of citizenship (requirements are more complicated if you are visiting for an extended period or for business):